Pal family: History

 Translated, this means "Pal, Prachanda, Jangdar.
 These are the three mirashdars."
 Thus, making reference to the Pals, the descendants of Prachanda Khan and the unrelated Jangdar clan, the proverb states that there were no other mirashdars beyond these families in the locality.

 The influence of the Pals continued into the British era, with Munshi Hari Krishna Pal serving as Dewan to the District Collector of Sylhet.
-Krishnatay Dewanji, his younger brother, had the title Rai Bahadur awarded to him by the ruling government.
+Krishnatay Dewanji, his younger brother, was the first individual in Sylhet to be awarded the title Rai Bahadur by the ruling government.
 The latter's son, Krishna Kishore Pal Chowdhury, founded the Bihani Bazar (Morning Market), from which the town of Beanibazar (now expanded into the sub-district) derives its name.

+Other subsequent family members include activists Surath Pal Chowdury, his wife Arpana Pal Chowdhury and her sister Ashita Pal Chowdhury, who were involved in the Nankar Rebellion of 1949.
+Among the Bahadurpur branch were Najmul Islam Chowdhury and Abdul Muyeed Chowdhury, elected MLA's of Assam Provincial Legislature in 1923 and 1937 respectively, the brothers C. M. Shafi Sami (Bangladesh Foreign Secretary; 1999–2001) and AB Bank Chief Executive Officer C.M.
+Qais Sami, and Abdul Mumit Chowdhury (Bangladesh Election Commissioner; 1978–1986).
+Syed Mujtaba Ali and his brother Syed Murtaza Ali, both writers, were maternal descendants of the family.